 Did you know that January and February are two of the most popular months to book cruises?
 It makes sense when you consider the weather.
 There’s nothing like freezing temperatures and buckets of snow to make you want to book a one-way ticket to somewhere warm!
-Cruises are one of the best ways to see multiple sunny destinations in one single trip.
+Cruises are one of the best ways to see multiple sunny destinations in a single trip.

 It can be a little difficult to plan everything and figure out what to bring for first-time cruisers.
 The biggest help when planning a cruise is to book with Get Away Today!
 They not only do the hard work of finding the best deal and taking care of the paper work, but they know all the best tips and tricks to make sure your cruise is smooth sailing.